sanchez/sem1-2017-notes/COMP4403/lectures.md

 A grammar is ambiguous for a sequence, s, if there is more than one parse tree for s

 ### Definition (Ambiguous grammar)
-A grammar is ambiguous if it is ambiguous for any sequence\newline
+A grammar is ambiguous if it is ambiguous for any sequence\
+\
 The following is an ambiguous grammar for expressions with the binary operator "-", in which $N$ represents a number. $$E\rightarrow E "-" E$$ $$E\rightarrow N$$
 For example, a string like "1-2-3" has two different parse trees